"

 Figure 2.7.
 Person Welding With Inadequate Protection / Photo Credit: Lisa Ouellette, CC BY-NC-ND 2.0

-Particulates, such as silica, carbide, and asbestos, become embedded into your lungs.
-These become airborne by grinding, drilling into concrete, or disturbing fireproofing in buildings or ships.
+Particulates, such as silica, carbide, and asbestos, become airborne by grinding, drilling into concrete, or disturbing fireproofing in buildings or ships.
+Once breathed in, they may become embedded in your lungs.
 Being an irritant, yet too small for your lungs to expel, your lungs form scar tissue over the particles.
-This can result in silicosis or mesothelioma.
+You may then develop silicosis or mesothelioma.
 Both are incurable, take a long time to kill you, and you get sicker and weaker the whole time you are slowly dying.
-Also, be aware that clothing may trap contaminants, which are then brought home, exposing family members.
+Be aware that clothing may trap contaminants as well, and they can then be brought home, exposing your family members.
 In the future, OSHA may require all employers to provide fume extractors and other respiratory protection.

-While you are in school, get in the habit of wearing a respirator at all times in the shop.
-When you get into the industry, you will meet industry veterans who do not wear respiratory protection.
+While you are in welding school, get in the habit of wearing a respirator at all times in the shop.
+Although once you start your first welding job you are likely to meet industry veterans who do not wear respiratory protection, pay that no mind.
 Wear your mask even if they don’t!

 A man welds rebar with a wire feed welder, his clothes illuminated by the welding arc.